Maggie's Privacy notice

 6. What locations your information is disclosed to

 Section 8 below describes the third parties that we generally provide with information about you.
-Some of them may be based outside the European Union (EU), including United States, China and Japan.
+Some of them may be based outside the European Union (EU), including United States, Philippines, India, China and Japan.
 Although they may not be subject to the same data protection laws as companies based in the UK, we take steps to make sure that they provide an adequate level of protection to your personal information in accordance with our obligations under UK data protection law.

-Further details of the transfers of your personal information outside of the EU and the adequate safeguards used by Maggie’s in respect of such transfers (including copies of relevant agreements) are also available from us by contacting firstname.lastname@example.org.
+Further details of the transfers of your personal information outside of the UK and the adequate safeguards used by Maggie’s in respect of such transfers (including copies of relevant agreements) are also available from us by contacting email@example.com.